ken77921/ken77921.github.io/_pages/projects.md

   <div class="col">
     <h4>Distributional Inclusion Vector Embedding</h4>
     <p>
       We propose a novel word embedding method which preserves the distributional inclusion property in the sparse-bag-of-word (SBOW) feature.
 The embedding can be used to predict generality of words, detect the hypernym relation, and discover the topics from the raw text simultaneously.
-The extensive experiments show that the embedding effectively compresses the SBOW, and achieves new state-of-the-art performances on the unsupervised hypernym detection tasks (<a href="https://arxiv.org/abs/1710.00880">Paper</a>, <a href="https://github.com/iesl/Distributional-Inclusion-Vector-Embedding">Code</a>, <a href="https://bl.ocks.org/chsu5358/raw/f08d4755b0f04e113c139a72a977df5c/">Demo</a>, <a href="../assets/pdf/proj5-nlp-DIVE-poster.pdf" download="">Poster</a>).
-We also show that DIVE could help us to do word sense induction more efficiently (<a href="https://arxiv.org/abs/1804.03257">Paper</a>, <a href="../assets/pdf/proj5-nlp-DIVE-slides.pdf" download="">Slides</a>).
+The extensive experiments show that the embedding effectively compresses the SBOW, and achieves new state-of-the-art performances on the unsupervised hypernym detection tasks (<a href="https://arxiv.org/abs/1710.00880">Paper</a>, <a href="https://github.com/iesl/Distributional-Inclusion-Vector-Embedding">Code</a>, <a href="https://bl.ocks.org/chsu5358/raw/f08d4755b0f04e113c139a72a977df5c/">Demo</a>, <a href="../assets/pdf/proj5-nlp-DIVE-poster.pdf" download="poster-naacl2018-Distributional Inclusion Vector Embedding for Unsupervised Hypernymy Detection">Poster</a>).
+We also show that DIVE could help us to do word sense induction more efficiently (<a href="https://arxiv.org/abs/1804.03257">Paper</a>, <a href="../assets/pdf/proj5-nlp-DIVE-slides.pdf" download="slides-TextGraphs2018-Efficient Graph-based Word Sense Induction by Distributional Inclusion Vector Embeddings">Slides</a>).
     </p>
   </div>
 </div>